 COVID-19 impacted students worldwide.
 Senior years were interrupted and many high school students’ college plans were put on hold.
-Our new program aims to help select NYC high school students in the Classes of 2020, 2021 and 2022 remain on the path to college during this time of uncertainty.
+Our new program aims to help select NYC high school students in the Classes of 2020 – 2025 remain on the path to college.

 Students can stay on track toward their college degree by taking advantage of free online courses developed by Modern States and its newly launched program, NYC x Freshman Year for Free.